 If you’re going to be spending time outside, you need to make sure your patio furniture is comfortable and in good shape.
-Make sure cushions are clean and comfortable, and give tables a good wipedown.
+Shop at a furniture store that specializes in outdoor furniture.
+Make sure cushions are clean and comfortable and give tables a good wipedown.

 4. Edge your garden with stone brick

 Edging with stone brick makes your garden look clean and keeps mulch or pebbles from getting into your lawn.
 You can get stone edging bricks for around $1.30 to $2.00 at your local home improvement store.
 You’ll need a small shovel or spade to break up the ground and a rubber mallet to hammer the stones halfway into the ground.

 5. Take care of your lawn

 Keeping your grass green can sometimes feel like a never ending battle.
 Regularly fertilizing, weeding and watering go a long way toward keeping your grass healthy.
 If you don’t want to maintain your lawn yourself, call a lawn care service company to handle it for you.